sigurdroemer/hybrid_exponential_scheme/README.md

 - December 30, 2020: Fixed problem where time points in rare cases were incorrectly truncated down due to round off errors.
 - December 27, 2020: Fixed error in computation of drift when kappa > 1.

-The fixed bugs did not influence the results of the paper.
+The fixed problems has no influence the results of the paper.